muammar/mkchromecast/CONTRIBUTING.md

-If you want to contribute, help me improving this application by [reporting issues](https://github.com/muammar/mkchromecast/issues), [creating pull requests](https://github.com/muammar/mkchromecast/pulls), or you may also want to develop.
+If you want to contribute, help me improving this application by [reporting issues](https://github.com/muammar/mkchromecast/issues), [creating pull requests](https://github.com/muammar/mkchromecast/pulls) with your development/improvement.
 If your case is the latter, visit [Development](https://github.com/muammar/mkchromecast/wiki/development) section in the Wiki.